ROLE:

 Homework Assignments

-1. Homework which consists of selected exercises in the book.
+1. Homework which consists of selected exercises in the required textbook.

 Homework submission requirements